networknt/light-doc/content/en/tutorial/oauth/light-portal-authenticator.md

 To make the integration with back end authenticators easier, we have provided the authhub module in light-oauth2.
 In this tutorial, we are going to walk through the process to add Light Portal Authenticator to the light-oauth2.

-Light-portal is using user-command and user-query to manage users with event sourcing and CQRS.
-The user-query service exposes a `loginUser` endpoint to accept email and password for user authentication.
+Light-portal uses user-command and user-query to manage users with event sourcing and CQRS.
+The user-query service exposes a `loginUser` endpoint to accept an email and a password for user authentication.

 ### Customized Authenticator